We accept the Regulator’s findings and acknowledge that we have not fully met the new consumer standards in these areas.

 HHSRS surveys are what we use to assess, identify and protect against any potential risks and hazards to health and safety in properties taking account of any individual household needs.

-We have also appointed a contractor named Rapleys to undertake these surveys which started in July 2025.
-Tenants will receive more information when we write to you to arrange your survey, which is also known as a Home Improvement Survey
+We appointed a contractor named Rapleys to undertake these surveys which started in July 2025.
+Tenants receive more information when we write to arrange your survey, which is also known as a Home Improvement Survey.

 - Knowing our tenants